winwisely99/web/README.md

 ## Local Development

+In checked out root of WinWisely:

 - Run 'make modify' to invoke Import.py script.

 By default it will try to replace:
 - config files
 - content i18n files
 - images
 - specific strings in the layout directory

 - Run 'make build' to build after importing WinWisely content into Let's Encrypt base